0xDevUsman/Job-Board-Portal/README.md

-# TalentGrid — Your Ultimate Job Board Portal
+# CareerFlow — Your Ultimate Job Board Portal

-Welcome to **TalentGrid**, an advanced and feature-rich job board portal designed to provide a seamless and efficient platform for connecting talent with opportunity.
+Welcome to **CareerFlow**, an advanced and feature-rich job board portal designed to provide a seamless and efficient platform for connecting talent with opportunity.

 ## 🌐 Live Demo

-🔗 **[TalentGrid](https://mytechhaven.vercel.app/)** - Explore the live version of the project.
+🔗 **[CareerFlow](https://careerflowapp.vercel.app/)** - Explore the live version of the project.

 ---